owncloud/ocis/docs/adr/0001-introduce-accounts-service.md

 ### Accounts service wraps LDAP

-* Bad, because not all external LDAPs are writebale for us to provision Guest accounts.
+* Bad, because not all external LDAPs are writeable for us to provision Guest accounts.